 κηρυσσων την βασιλειαν του θεου και διδασκων τα περι του κυριου ιησου χριστου μετα πασης παρρησιας ακωλυτως.
 The underlying meaning of this blog is this: the essential unity of Christians worldwide regardless of race, nationality, or religious denomination.
 There are real disagreements among us but there is a small remnant in every authentically Christian gathering.
 The Holy Spirit is leading his remnant into deeper understandings of the "meat" of the Gospel and not just the "milk."
 We are

-SOME OF THE DOCTRINES WHICH I PERSONALLY BELIEVE ARE TAUGHT IN THE HOLY BIBLE: Updated 5 September 2025
+SOME OF THE DOCTRINES WHICH I PERSONALLY BELIEVE ARE TAUGHT IN THE HOLY BIBLE: Updated 4 March 2026.
+The order in which the items are presented is not be considered to be a ranking of their importance.

 1. The Bible is divinely inspired, infallible, and inerrant in its assertions, and authoritative and binding for Christians.
 The multiple human writers involved were led by the Holy Spirit but the texts were not dictated word for word by God as in the "automatic writing" of the Spiritualists.
 The writing styles and personalities of each writer are clearly preserved.
 This is to be expected because God respects the individual.
 His Son died for us as individuals.